zhiweining/BertNDA-main/README.md

 |—— dis.txt
 ```
 then running main.py to train and eval model in your dataset.

-## Online Platform
-We also design a website to show the predict result in user-friendly page, visit the url: `39.106.16.168:8017` in browser for experience.

 ## Others
 ### The Method compared in our work